Jackson, Shirley. The Lottery and Other Stories. Farrar, Straus and Co., New York. 1949. F;3/17.

 Many of the stories seem to be a simple narrative of a perfunctory nastiness.
 All reflected the superficially bland post-war social atmosphere, but the best of them as I’ve suggested pulled me into preoccupation with personal failure, weakness, self-delusion, and misunderstanding, nearly 70 years after they were written.
 Flower Garden presents a complicated unacknowledged race-based hypocrisy.
 As with many of the stories, a cheery brightness is deftly invoked at the beginning, against which everything goes to hell in a handbasket.

 Pillar of Salt particularly caught me off guard.
 A young couple escaping to New York City for a two-week holiday has a fine time enjoying the city, but the woman responds to a couple of fortuitous not-really-dangerous unpleasant events by falling into a paralyzing panic.
 Jackson’s descriptions of confinement in tawdry depressing rooms here crosses the subjective-objective divide: deterioration, crumbling, catastrophe, and collapse are clearly internal.
-Perfectly ordinary situations and objects become terrifying and insurmountable and of course the poor woman knows exactly what’s happening and can’t stop it.
+Perfectly ordinary situations and objects become terrifying and insurmountable.
+But worse, the poor woman knows exactly what’s happening and can’t stop it.

 The Lottery itself didn’t give me the creeps in quite the same way, having read or at least heard about it before.
 But it is the same kind of fictional essay on human beings snared in something hideous, while a contrived absence of any rationale, and everyone behaving as though nothing is amiss, emphasize the horror.